“The Tête à Tête” by William Hogarth

 “The Tête à Tête”

 “The Tête à Tête” is an oil on canvas painting by the English artist, William Hogarth, from circa 1743.
 Although he did traditional portraits and realistic scenes, Hogarth is most remembered for his satire works and social criticisms.
-Additionally, Hogarth was the first artist to paint sequential art, or using images in a sequence to tell a story.
+He was also one of the first artists to paint sequential art, using images in a sequence to tell a story.

 This is the second of a six installment painting series titled Marriage A-la-Mode.
 This series tackles the weighty issue of the practice of upper-class arranged marriages for money and prestige.
 Though arranged marriages were a common practice at this time, there was a debate happening about the soundness of loveless marriages and the immorality that often resulted from them.